mcnemesis/cli_tttt/README.md

 ## A TEA RI?

- Especially for advanced users, language researchers and enthusiasts interested, note that, as part of the TTTT UNIX/Linux package, TEA is here implemented as an interpreted language, using the Python programming language as the base/host language.
+ Especially for advanced users, language researchers and interested enthusiasts, note that, as part of the TTTT UNIX/Linux package, TEA is here implemented as an interpreted language, using the Python programming language as the base/host language.

- For this matter, it might also be useful for advanced users, to know that for the current TEA Reference Implementation, TEA RI, there is also the option of embedding TEA into other language source-code, especially python programs as a library or imported module.
+ For this matter, it might also be useful for advanced users to know that; for the current TEA Reference Implementation, TEA RI, there is also the option of embedding TEA into other language source-code, especially python programs as a library or imported module.
 More about this later...
+The TAZ has an example for how to embed TEA into an Awk program for example.

 ### CORE IMPLEMENTOR: Joseph W. Lutalo (jwl@nuchwezi.com, joewillrich@gmail.com)